-The medical industry has taken long strides into bettering its diagnosis, and one such step was implementing artificial intelligence.
+The medical industry has taken long strides in bettering its diagnosis, and one such step was implementing artificial intelligence.
 Artificially intelligent software will be able to diagnose symptoms a lot faster and more accurately.

 For instance, if you are facing the preliminary symptoms of skin cancers, AI software will be recognized faster and more efficiently than a certified dermatologist.
-In addition to that, such a program only requires a training data set, whereas being an accredited dermatologist will have to go through a decade of expensive medical education.
+In addition to that, such a program only requires a training data set, whereas an accredited dermatologist will have to go through a decade of expensive medical education.

 While it may look like such technology will hinder the requirement of physicians, there is more to it than shown on the surface.

 How Have AI-Powered Programs Benefitted the Medical Industry?

 AI software often includes natural language processing, robotics and machine learning which makes it applicable in almost any medicinal field.
 It plays an important role in medical education, delivery of health care and biomedical research.
 Given its ability to learn and integrate extensive collections of clinical data, Ai can help with:

 - Decision making